InfiniteFlightAirportEditing/Airports/README.md

 ### Airport accuracy

-In order to achieve maximum accuracy for each airport (in terms of features drawn, location and sizing), the majority of our editors use [WED-O-Maker](https://wedomaker.wordpress.com).
+In order to achieve maximum accuracy for each airport (in terms of features drawn, location and sizing), the majority of our editors use [SASPlanet](http://www.sasgis.org) (for Windows and Linux only) and [WED-O-Maker](https://wedomaker.wordpress.com).
 This allows for detailed satellite imagery to be shown on WED.
 It's free to use, and easy to set up (tutorials are available on the [WED-O-Maker](https://wedomaker.wordpress.com) website).
-We also use a software called [SASPlanet](http://www.sasgis.org), it is available only for PC. (download the [nightly](http://www.sasgis.org/download/) version, tutorials are available [here](http://bit.ly/SASPlanetGuide))

 ---